top of page

 FREQUENTLY ASKED QUESTIONS

-What is "Whole Animal Butchery"?
+What is "Whole Animal Utilization"?

-Does your meat contain hormones or antibiotics?
+Does your meat contain added hormones or antibiotics?

 What exactly does pasture-raised mean and why does it matter?